How to transition baby to crib I Make the switch from bassinet to crib with these easy tips I 16 transitioning to crib tips for parents

 Your Baby’s Weight

 Usually, bassinets have a weight limit of between 10 to 20 pounds.
-Check the limit on yours, and when it’s reached, you’ll need to transition to crib.
+Check the limit on yours, and when it’s reached, you’ll need to transition to crib or pack and play that holds their weight.

 Babies experience lots of growth spurts in the first 6 months, so check their weight fairly regularly (many parents have a baby scale at home for this).